ilias-sp/Twitch-Chat-Bot-PHP/README.md

 1. Go to the `conf` directory and copy the `config.php.TEMPLATE` file to a new file called: `config.php`.
 2. Edit that file and fill in the information required. edit the fields according to the instructions.
 3. Repeat with the `channel_credentials.php.TEMPLATE` file: copy it to `channel_credentials.php` and fill in your channel,username and oath token (obtained from the `https://twitchapps.com/tmi/` site)
+4. If you plan to use the Twitch API v5 capabilities, please check the additional instructions mentioned [here](documentation/Using_Twitch_API.md).

-4. Streamers with PHP knowledge who want to implement commands that include PHP code for maximum flexibility, can use the `conf/admin_commands_nonsafe.cfg.TEMPLATE` file.
+5. Streamers with PHP knowledge who want to implement commands that include PHP code for maximum flexibility, can use the `conf/admin_commands_nonsafe.cfg.TEMPLATE` file.
 Copy this file to `appdata/admin_commands_nonsafe.cfg` and manually add commands that include PHP code (i.e. nonsafe), for producing dynamic output.
 As a security measure, PHP enabled commands can't be added via Twitch Chat like other regular admin commands.

 # STARTING THE BOT